mattfninetyone/stack-queue/README.md

   - A queue using a singly linked list.
   - A queue using a doubly linked list.
   - Both queue implementations support standard operations like enqueue, dequeue, and checking if the queue is empty.
-  - Both are built using a separate ode class to assign values and pointers.
+  - Both are built using a separate node class to assign values and pointers.
 - **Type Safety**: Utilises Python's typing module to ensure type safety and clarity in the code.
 - **Protocols**: Defines protocols for stacks and queues to enforce a consistent interface across different implementations.